Interjet: Financial debt, COVID-19, new CEO, and cancellations

 According to a report, the airline's unpaid taxes, bills, fees, and cancellations resulted in an embargo placed on the properties of the father of former president Miguel Alemán Magnani by the SAT, legal action by customers, and Chicago officials.
 Its licence to operate in Canada was suspended for failing to provide liability insurance coverage.
 The Secretariat of Communications and Transportation stated the airline owes up to 3 billion pesos (less than US$150 million) in debt at that time, including 2.6 billion pesos to the Mexican government.
-It is unable to resume operations until the remaining debt has been paid to the government, employees, and airports.
-A substantial percentage of their fleet has also been repossessed and grounded since April 3, 2020.
-Union workers have planned to go on strike on several occasions for the wages unpaid to 5,000 workers.
-There have been reports regarding many of the airline's staff, including pilots and maintenance workers, all refusing to work for the airline.
+It was unable to resume operations until the remaining debt had been paid to the government, employees, and airports.
+A substantial percentage of their fleet had also been repossessed and grounded since April 3, 2020.
+Union workers had planned to go on strike on several occasions for the wages unpaid to 5,000 workers.
+There had been reports regarding many of the airline's staff, including pilots and maintenance workers, all refusing to work for the airline.
 The Confederation of Mexican Workers (CTM) stated the airline owed about 7 billion pesos (over US$350 million) in federal taxes, as well as an additional 2 billion pesos (est. US$100 million) for fuel.

-Union workers have requested the Mexican government to take control of the airline, in which it has since declined and stated that in the event of the airline's bankruptcy, the government would lose a total of 7.350 billion pesos.
-Additionally, it has denied the airline's request to transfer tax debts to the Servicios de Personal del Estado de México.
-Sources also say that 50 unpaid workers who have been laid off since March have filed lawsuits against the airline, stating it owes them $11 million pesos.
-Investors have been encouraged to refuse investment and allow the airline's cessation of operations.
+Union workers had requested the Mexican government to take control of the airline, in which it declined and stated that in the event of the airline's bankruptcy, the government would lose a total of 7.350 billion pesos.
+Additionally, it denied the airline's request to transfer tax debts to the Servicios de Personal del Estado de México.
+Sources also said that 50 unpaid workers who were laid off since March 2020 filed lawsuits against the airline, stating it owed them $11 million pesos.
+Investors were encouraged to refuse investment and allow the airline's cessation of operations.

 On December 13, 2020, the airline stated it was on the brink of bankruptcy.
 In an interview with a Mexican news outlet, tax authority director Raquel Buenrostro Sánchez said that the airline is already bankrupt, stating that "Interjet has no cash flow..."
 The airline's general director, Carlos Rello, stated that it depended on the SAT for tax payments with medical supplies in order to cover the debt and attract capital from investors.

 On December 23, 2020, the Interjet Vacations brand announced on its website that its operating company, Resérvalo, filed for bankruptcy.
-The airline recently claimed that while the operating company has no relationship, it only managed commercial operations.
-According to a report, the Vacation brand has had no social media activity since November 27, 2020, and added that hotel reservations for January were found to be invalid according to customers via social media.
+The airline claimed that while the operating company had no relationship, it only managed commercial operations.
+According to a report, the Vacation brand had no social media activity since November 27, 2020, and added that hotel reservations for January 2021 were found to be invalid according to customers via social media.